Ella had changed trains at Ipswich and was now on the second leg. The journey was not that long, but it was proving rather trying.

 “Ok, what do you want?”

 “OK, the first one I will do, even though I don’t like being up at dawn much.
-The second, I am sorry, but no, dreams, well, they are kind of the most private thing, I mostly don’t remember them but, no I really don’t feel I would want anyone to know what I dream, not ever.
+The second, I am sorry, but no, dreams, well, they are kind of the most private thing; I mostly don’t remember them, and I really don’t feel I would want anyone to know what I dream, not ever.
 Sorry.”

 “Yes, thank you, I understand about the dreams, they are rather mysterious though.”